-This article details how to migrate files from one computer to a new Lenovo computer using Dropbox and Lenovo Migration Assistant.
+You can migrate files from one computer to a new Lenovo computer using Dropbox and the Lenovo Migration Assistant.
 To get started:

-- Be sure the Dropbox desktop app is installed on both your old and new computers; if the install is successful, you'll see a Dropbox folder on the hard drive of both computers, and the Dropbox icon will appear in the taskbar (Windows) or menu bar (Mac)
+- Be sure the Dropbox desktop app is installed on both your old and new computers.
+If the install is successful, you'll see a Dropbox folder in your File Explorer (Windows) or Finder (Mac), and the Dropbox icon will appear in the taskbar (Windows) or menu bar (Mac).

 Before you begin

-- If you have a large number of files, consider prioritizing them so the files you use every day migrate before archived files
+- If you have a large number of files, consider migrating the ones you use more often first.
+Also consider migrating them in batches, overnight, or on a weekend.

 Migrate files from one computer to another

-- On the computer you're migrating from, open File Explorer and navigate to any files or folders that you want to migrate.
-Drag-and-drop these files or folders to the Dropbox folder on your hard drive.
+- On the computer you're migrating from, open File Explorer (Windows) or Finder (Mac) and navigate to the files you want to migrate.

-- You can check the sync status at any time using the desktop application
+- You can check the sync status at any time using the desktop app.